-• You see a message telling you to clean it.

-1. Turn off the projector and unplug the power cord.

-2. Press in on the inner edge of the air filter cover to release the latch, then pull to remove.
+- You see a message telling you to clean it. - 1.
+Turn off the projector and unplug the power cord. - 2.
+Press and hold the tab on the air filter cover, and pull to remove the cover.

 3. Pull the air filter out of the projector.